Benedict Arnold, an American hero...

 The second battle of Saratoga was in danger of

+a stalemate.
 The momentum could go either way...

 Benedict Arnold got on his horse!